pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/package_update_process.rst

     #.
 If its a security related bug, it has already been reported on `Security product`_ with the related release is specified.
     #.
 If bug is already reported, it should be triaged by developer or by other triager following the `bug triage`_ checklist
     #.
 If not, the developer should report a new bug following the `bug triage`_ checklist
     #.
+If a developer starts to deal with the bug and to implement, the bug status should be changed to **ASSIGNED**.

+#.
 Security and critical updates should be done in a minimally invasive approach:
     - If a patch is available for the current version, apply it